 Please note that I do unapologetically and profusely use swear words throughout my blog because that is my authentic voice.
 Also note, that while sailing is the vehicle for my writing, content applies to most aspects of life and can be enjoyed and informative for non sailors.
-It’s a blog for all!
-While I try to be inclusive I am a middle aged, middle class, bi-sexual cis-white woman and have blind spots.
-I am totally open to being called out by people who are marginalized and learning from it.
-I am also trying my best to grow and learn.
+It’s a blog for everyone, incorporating intersectional feminism and mental health issues into most posts.
+While I try to be inclusive, I am a middle aged, middle class, bi-sexual, cis-white woman and have blind spots.
+I am totally open to being called out by people who are marginalized and am open to learning from my mistakes.
+I am trying my best to grow and learn in a complicated world and wish to be an ally.
 May you be free, happy and have joy!

-Skipper Jenn is a human being, artist, therapist, friend, mermaid, student of life and lover of all shine and sparkle.
-I grew up in the 80’s sailing in the man made reservoirs of Kansas on small lasers and then larger keel boats in high winds and hot sun.
+On the sailing side, I grew up in the 80’s sailing in the man made reservoirs of Kansas on small lasers and then larger keel boats in high winds and hot sun.
 In my twenties I completely refurbished a Snipe and sailed in Fern Ridge, OR.
 It was around this time in 1996 I chartered a boat through a Navigation class in the San Juan Islands.
 It was then that a seed was planted and a dream started to fester.
 I wanted to cruise.
 I felt at home on the water in the Pacific Northwest with its abundant evergreen coming down to the waters edge.
 However, life went through it’s unpredictable ups and downs and I wasn’t on the water again until 2016 when I found myself in Seattle taking ASA classes through the Seattle Sailing Club.
 Since then I have done a lot of sailing, you can check out my CV.
 In November 2017 I bought Poop Deck, my beloved 1976 Ranger 29 and started the journey of restoring her and sailing her.
 That journey continues.